Espostoa lanata [es-POS-toh-uh la-NA-tuh] is a columnar type cactus belonging to the genus Espostoa and the family Cactaceae.

 If you’re keeping your Peruvian Old Man as a houseplant, use a combination of perlite and peat moss as your potting medium, here is another cactus soil recipe.

-Alternately, you can use a packaged cactus mix.
+Alternately, you can use a packaged cactus soil mix.

 Be sure to use an unglazed pot with ample drainage to prevent problems with root rot.